englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

  * `Vector`, to set the scale of all three axes at once
  * `X`, `Y`, and `Z`, for control of individual axes.

-While the property `IsFlat` exists, it will allways return true as `Scaling` can't add depth, and is only there for consistency reasons.

 <!-- TODO: Document Vector -->

 ### $(Rotation)